dart-lang/site-www/src/_tutorials/web/low-level-html/connect-dart-html.md

 ---
 title: Connect Dart and HTML
-description: Shows basic scaffolding of a Dart web app.
+description: Learn how to set up basic scaffolding of a Dart web app.
 nextpage:
   url: /tutorials/web/low-level-html/add-elements
   title: Add elements to the DOM
 ---

-{% include not-null-safe.md %}

 This tutorial is the first of a series on basic, low-level web programming with the dart:html library.